 Troubles and persecution.
 21:5-24

 v7.
-The disciples ask what "sign" will herald the destruction of the temple and when will this occur.
+The disciples ask what sign will herald the destruction of the temple.
 In Matthew's gospel they also ask about the end of the age.
-Jesus goes on to answer their question about "signs", but not directly about the "when".
+Jesus goes on to answer their question.

 v8-11.
-Natural calamities and political upheaval are signs of the age, not of the end.
-The disciples are not to be led astray by false messiahs using such signs to prove their messianic credentials ("I am he" = the coming messiah).
+Natural calamities and political upheaval are signs of the age, but they are not signs of the end.
+The disciples are not to be led astray by false messiahs using signs to prove their messianic credentials.

 v12.
 During (rather than "before") the signs of the age, believers will be persecuted.

 v13-15.
 This will be a time of testimony (gospel proclamation) for believers.
 Disciples will be given the words that are both wise and powerful, for they are Jesus' words.
 Mark, in 13:11, refers to the Holy Spirit as the source of these words.

 v16-18.
 Although persecuted and killed, even at the hands of family members, "not a hair of your head will perish" - a promise of spiritual protection, cf.12:4-7.